-to be re-taught, and accurate assessment.
-EEF toolkit states that mastery learning approaches are effective - up to additional 5 months progress.
-Training of Mastery leads completed with Solent Maths Hub Lead teachers part of Mastery work group.
-On-going support from Mastery teachers & maths specialist has supported team to adapt provision.
-All staff have undertaken training from the local Solent Maths Hub in order to improve teacher subject knowledge and improve mathematical practice over time.
-EEF toolkit states that improving pupils' behaviour can lead to up to additional 4 months progress.
-EEF toolkit states that improving pupils' social and emotional skills can lead to up to additional 4 months progress.
-Consistently high expectations and understanding of high quality provision has supported pupils to return to the lived daily experience of learning following two periods of remote home learning.
-Teaching assistants' training has supported them to support and deliver high quality teaching and learning across all classes and improve understanding of adverse childhood experiences and difficulties experienced by pupils related to close closures and attachment.
-Support for pupils' emotional wellbeing in place through development of positive caring relationships & individual targeted support for more vulnerable families through individual Family Links, a one-to-one online parenting programme.
-Enhanced training for approaches are effective - up to additional 5 months progress.
+to be re-taught, and

+accurate assessment.

+Develop whole school EEF toolkit states that mastery learning Training of Mastery leads

+Mastery approach for approaches are effective - up to additional 5 completed with Solent

+mathematics teaching. months progress.
+Maths Hub

+mathematics teaching.
 Lead teachers part of Mastery work group.
+IVIACIIS ITAB

+Lead teachers part of Wastery Work group.
+On-going support from

+Mastery teachers &

+maths specialist has

+supported team to adapt

+provision.

+provision.

+All staff have undertaken

+training from the local

+Solent Maths Hub in

+order to improve teacher

+subject knowledge and

+improve mathematical

+practice over time.

+Ensure all staff understand EEF toolkit states that improving pupils' be- Consistently high

+how to promote high haviour can lead to up to additional 4 expectations and

+expectations leading to months progress. understanding of high

-EEF toolkit states that improving pupils' behaviour can lead to up to additional 4 months progress.
-EEF toolkit states that improving pupils' social and emotional skills can lead to up to
+excellent pupil behaviour EEF toolkit states that improving pupils' quality provision has

+and levels of motivation social and emotional skills can lead to up to supported pupils to

+and levels of motivation additional 4 months progress. return to the lived daily

+dualitional imonths progress. experience of learning

+following two periods of

+remote home learning.

+Teaching assistants'

+training has supported

+them to support and

+deliver high quality

+teaching and learning

+across all classes and

+improve understanding of

+adverse childhood

+experiences and

+difficulties experienced

+by pupils related to close

+closures and attachment.

+Support for pupils'

+emotional wellbeing in

+place through

+development of positive

+caring relationships &

+individual targeted

+support for more

+vulnerable families

+through individual Family

+Links, a one-to-one online

+parenting programme.

+Enhanced training for

+teaching assistant team

+has improved strategies

 for positive behaviour

 management and consistent use of Harrison

 Learning Tree.

 All staff have developed

 greater understanding of

 pupils' vulnerabilities and

 disadvantages within our

 community.

 Consistent culture

 established across the

 school that ensures all

 pupils are highly

 motivated and engaged

 learners.

-Pupils develop pro-social and emotional skills and
+Pupils develop pro-social

+and emotional skills and

 attitudes that promote

 learners' success, well-

 being and mental health

-Fuering establing togehing FFF to all it atotas that interventions and in school.
+E EEE to all the total and to the control of the cont in school.

-Ensure catch-up teaching and targeted intervention EEF toolkit states that interventions and small group teaching approaches are Improved tracking and planning for vulnerable
+Ensure catch-up teaching EEF toolkit states that interventions and Improved tracking and

-lead to improved pupil effective - up to additional 4 months pupils has led to
+and targeted intervention lead to improved pupil small group teaching approaches are effective - up to additional 4 months planning for vulnerable pupils has led to

 outcomes and progress. progress. improved/consistent

-levels of attainment and
+outcomes and progress. progress. levels of attainment and

-progress related to starting points.
+progress related to

 starting points.

+01

 Catch up targeted

 teaching has identified

 focus groups and

-responded to pupils' needs leading to
+responded to pupils'

+needs leading to

 improved outcomes.

+loomla manufation of

 Implementation of

 targeted strategies related to improved

 provision for pupils with

 speech, language and

 communication.

-Introduction of writing conferencing has
+Introduction of writing

+conferencing has

 supported improved

 learning and teaching in

 English.

 To improve outcomes in EEF toolkit states that developing phonics Implementation of small

-phonics at end key stage 1. provision can lead to up to additional 5 months progress. group phonics intervention across year 2
+phonics at end key stage 1. provision can lead to up to additional 5 group phonics

+months progress. intervention across year 2

 EEF toolkit states that small group teaching lead to 96 % pupils

 can lead to up to additional 4 months passing phonics screening

 progress. check June 2021.